 The evaluation will be based on a take-home exam spanning over 3 days.
 The paper must be appr.
 10 pages (2300 characters per page).

-The assignment will be published in Fronter, and you must also submit your paper in Fronter.
+The assignment will be published in Inspera, and you must also submit your paper in Inspera.
 Read more about submission procedures.

 Use of sources and citation

 The examination text is given in English, and you submit your response in English.